Aria latifolia

-Karpatiosorbus latifolia (the broad-leaved whitebeam or service tree of Fontainebleau; French: alisier de Fontainebleau) is a species of whitebeam that is endemic to the area around Fontainebleau, south of Paris in France, where it has been known since the early eighteenth century.
+Aria latifolia, the broad-leaved whitebeam, service tree of Fontainebleau, or alisier de Fontainebleau in French, is a species of whitebeam that is endemic to the area around Fontainebleau, south of Paris in France, where it has been known since the early eighteenth century.

 Description

-It is a medium-sized deciduous tree that grows to between ten and twenty metres tall, with a trunk up to sixty centimetres in diameter.
-The leaves are five to ten centimetres long and broad (rarely, up to 20 cm long and 12 cm broad), but, most typically, the leaves are approximately as broad as they are long.
-(Latifolia is the Latin word for 'broad-leaved'.)
+Aria latifolia is a deciduous, up to 20 m tall tree with a trunk up to 60 cm in diameter.
+The bark is smooth and grey, and becomes fissured at the base in old trees.
+The leaves are 5–10 cm long and broad (rarely, up to 20 cm long and 12 cm broad), but, most typically, the leaves are approximately as broad as they are long.
 They are green above, downy with greyish-white hairs beneath, with six to ten small triangular teeth along each margin.
-The flowers are between one centimetre and 1.5 centimetres in diameter, with five creamy-white petals and yellowish stamens; they are produced in corymbs about eight centimetres in diameter in mid-spring.
-The fruit is a globular, dull brownish-red, pome of ten to twelve millimetres diameter, dotted with large pale lenticels, ripening in late autumn.
+The flowers are 1–1.5 cm wide, with five creamy-white petals and yellowish stamens; they are produced in corymbs about eight centimetres in diameter in mid-spring.
+The fruit is a globular, dull brownish-red, pome of 10–12 mm diameter, dotted with large pale lenticels, ripening in late autumn.
+The fruit bears 1–2 seeds.

+Cytology

+The chromosome count is 2n = 34.

 Taxonomy

+It was first described as Crataegus latifolia by Jean-Baptiste Lamarck in 1779.
+It was moved to the genus Aria as Aria latifolia by Max Joseph Roemer in 1847.

-The tree is of hybrid origin, between Sorbus torminalis (wild service tree) and a member of the Sorbus aria (whitebeam) group, but it exhibits apomixis and breeds true from seed.
+The tree is of hybrid origin, between Aria torminalis (wild service tree) and a member of the Aria edulis (whitebeam) group, but it exhibits apomixis, breeds true from seed, and shows little to no variation.
+The Aria latifolia species complex includes numerous other species occurring outside of France which are difficult to differentiate and other species may frequently be misidentified as Aria latifolia.
+The true Aria latifolia s. str. is endemic to France.

-It was at one time thought to be a variety of Sorbus intermedia (Swedish whitebeam), and it was treated as such by some authors, such as A. P. de Candolle and J. C. Loudon, during the nineteenth century.
-Meanwhile, the horticulturalist, George Loddiges, whom Loudon held in high regard, labelled his arboretum trees at Abney Park Cemetery in 1840, as Sorbus latifolia, the currently-accepted binomial.
+It was at one time thought to be a variety of Hedlundia intermedia (Swedish whitebeam), and it was treated as such by some authors, such as A. P. de Candolle and J. C. Loudon, during the nineteenth century.
 Reflecting the considerable difference in opinion over the past two centuries as to its origins and identity, many synonyms have been used for the tree, including Crataegus latifolia Lam.; Pyrus latifolia (Lam.)
 Lindl.; P. intermedia var. latifolia (Lam.)
 D.C., and P. edulis Willd.

-It is now placed in Karpatiosorbus.
+Etymology

+The specific epithet latifolia, from the Latin latus meaning broad, and folium meaning leaf, means broad-leaved.

-Cultivation and uses
+Distribution and habitat

-The service tree of Fontainebleau has occasionally been planted in ornamental contexts, or in arboretum schemes of woodland planting, or in gardens and parks, throughout Europe and North America, since its introduction into European horticulture about 1750.
-Since it is very fertile and grows true from seed, it has occasionally been able to naturalise in woodlands beyond its origins in the protected Fontainebleau woods, as at Abney Park Cemetery (an early Victorian garden cemetery in Stoke Newington, London).
+Aria latifolia sensu stricto with a restricted distribution around Paris is endemic to France.
+All of the populations are found within 100 km from the Fountainebleau forest, where it was first discovered.
+The introduced population in Britain and Ireland differs from the French population from Fontainebleau.